Compare credit cards

 The law aims to protect people in a number of ways, including by ensuring:

-- consumers are aware of what they are signing up for
+- Consumers are aware of what they are signing up for

-- consumers can request changes to a credit contract if they’re suffering financial hardship
+- Consumers can request changes to a credit contract if they’re suffering financial hardship

-- that interest rates and fees are not excessive.
+- That interest rates and fees are not excessive.

 What to do if you have a problem with your credit card company